Ross-Byrne/ADFGVXET_Cypher/README.txt

-Ross Byrne - G00310619
+Eclipse Luna Project, programmed in java 1.8.
+Second Year College project.

 This is my take on the ADFGVX Cypher.
 Instead it is the "ADFGVXET Cypher".
-Two extra letters where added to include spacesand other special characters.
+Two extra letters where added to include spaces and other special characters.

  *** My testing ***